Himenon/openapi-typescript-code-generator/README.md

 [日本語](./docs/ja/README-ja.md)

-This package generates TypeScript typedefs and API Client from the OpenAPI v3 series API specification.
+This library provides TypeScript type definitions and extracted parameters from OpenAPI v3.0.x compliant specifications.
-It uses TypeScript AST to generate the code, and converts it exactly to TypeScript code.
+TypeScript AST is used to generate the code, which is accurately converted to TypeScript code.
-It not only converts `allOf` and `oneOf` into `intersection` type and `union` type, but also converts the directory structure of the reference destination into `namespace` and generates the API Client.
-The hierarchical structure of the directory is converted to the hierarchical structure of the type definition.
+Since the parameters extracted from OpenAPI can be used freely, it can be used for automatic generation of API Client and Server Side code, load balancer configuration files, etc.

 ## Usage